groupdocs/docs.groupdocs.com/content/signature-net/developer-guide/advanced-usage/loading/loading-documents-from-different-sources/load-document-from-stream.md

 url: signature/net/load-document-from-stream
 title: Load document from Stream
 weight: 5
-description: This section explains how to load document from stream with GroupDocs.Signature API.
+description: "This section explains how to load document from stream with GroupDocs.Signature API."
 keywords:
 productName: GroupDocs.Signature for .NET
 hideChildren: False